1. Offer, confirmation, or contract

-The Purchaser understands that certain transactions by Arquiled are covered by export control laws and regulations, including but not limited to export control laws and regulations from the United Nations, European Union and the United States (hereinafter “Export Regulations”) that prohibit certain products from being exported or diverted to some countries.
-Any and all obligations of Arquiled to export, re-export or transfer products, as well as technical assistance, training, investment, financial assistance, financing and brokerage shall be subject to the Export Regulations and in due course shall govern the license and delivery of Products and technology abroad by persons subject to the jurisdiction of the competent authorities with responsibility in connection with such Export Regulations.
-If the delivery of products, services and/or documentation is subject of the granting of an export or import license by certain public bodies or otherwise restricted or prohibited as a result of export/import control regulations, Arquiled may suspend their obligations and the rights of the Purchaser/end user until the license is granted or as long as such restrictions or prohibitions last.
+The Purchaser understands that certain transactions by Arquiled are covered by export control laws and regulations, including but not limited to export control laws and regulations from the United Nations, European Union, and the United States (hereinafter “Export Regulations”) that prohibit certain products from being exported or diverted to some countries.
+All obligations of Arquiled to export, re-export, or transfer products, as well as technical assistance, training, investment, financial assistance, financing, and brokerage shall be subject to the Export Regulations and in due course shall govern the license and delivery of Products and technology abroad by persons subject to the jurisdiction of the competent authorities with responsibility in connection with such Export Regulations.
+If the delivery of products, services and/or documentation is subject of the granting of an export or import license by certain public bodies or otherwise restricted or prohibited because of export/import control regulations, Arquiled may suspend their obligations and the rights of the Purchaser/end user until the license is granted or if such restrictions or prohibitions last.
 Moreover, Arquiled may also cancel the order in question in any event, taking no liability to the Purchaser or end user.

 12. Assignment and compensation